hjbar/stage_m1/README.md

        well-typed terms).
 This simpler type (no GADTs in sight) is used under the hood for simplification and pretty-printing.

-    * `STLCPrinter.ml,mli`: a pretty-printer for explicitly-typed
+    * `FPrinter.ml,mli`: a pretty-printer for explicitly-typed
       terms.

     * `UntypedLexer.mll`: an `ocamllex` lexer for the untyped